objectiv/objectiv.io/docs/docs/tracking/react-native/how-to-guides/custom-components.md

 Why aren't the Event Trackers detecting the PressableContextWrapper that is clearly there?

 Simply because hooks have generated those callbacks before the JSX has been executed.
-JSX looks like HTML, but is in fact compiled to JavaScript.

-What actually happens here is that the `trackPressEvent` callback cannot know about `PressableContextWrapper`, as that Component didn't even exist when they got factored.
+What actually happens here is that the `trackPressEvent` callback cannot know about `PressableContextWrapper`, as that Component will be created later on.

 #### Two possible solutions
 There are two ways of solving this issue: